andycasey/todo/list.md

 - GES Homogenization:
   - [ ] Get back up to speed
   - [ ] Try without cool and EMP stars
+  - [ ] Get iDR3 data from.... who!?
 - Best & Brightest EMP Stars:
   - [ ] Download, reduce and analyse fina
   - [ ] Check for VVV and GLIMPSE data in WDB
   - [ ] Cross-match all_sky.csv with APASS and send to kevin
+  - [ ] Send remaining 33 stellar parameters to kevin
   - [ ] Run analysis of remaining 33 stars with proper GES model
-  - [ ] Send remaining 33 stellar parameters to kevin
   - [X] Cross-check targets with SIMBAD
   - [X] Verify there are no more Gemini data
   - [X] Fill in travel form